This is the space where I am compiling notes, materials and activities since I started learning Blackfoot in the Fall of 2017.

 These are the videos that I have found suitable for total beginners so far, some of which are stunningly beautiful in addition to their usefulness for learning some basic Blackfoot words or phrases.

-- AKAYO’KAKI – a great youtube channel hosted by Ryan Heavy Head, where he posts videos of himself teaching Blackfoot phrases in a variety of contexts.
+- AKAYO’KAKI – a youtube channel hosted by Ryan Heavy Head, where he posts videos of himself teaching Blackfoot phrases in a variety of contexts.

 - The Native Tongue – a very original way of teaching Blackfoot.
 I like the way it pairs tradition with new ways of living.